Eagle System Configuration

 Data Analysis and Visualization Nodes

 The /home directory on Eagle resides on HFS and is intended to hold small files.
 These include shell startup files, scripts, source code, executables, and data files.
-Each user has a quota of 50 gigabytes.
+Each user has a quota of 50 GB.

 The /nopt directory on Eagle resides on HFS and is where NREL-specific software, module files, licenses, and licensed software is kept.